Wound Healing Center

 The multi-disciplinary team is designed to complement your physicians' services and is made up of professionals including:

-- Physicians with advanced training in wound management and hyperbaric oxygen therapy
+- Physicians with advanced training in wound management

 - Nursing staff trained in the care of chronic wounds